nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## Introduction

 Do you even find yourself struggling to manage all the different kinds of module information that you have to track?
 Are there too many modules, contacts, tasks and events to remember?
-Well, do not worry, CAP5BUDDY is here to help.
+Well, do not worry, CAP5Buddy is here to help.

-Cap 5 Buddy is a desktop application that helps NUS SoC students to keep track of their module details efficiently.
+CAP5Buddy is a desktop application that helps NUS SoC students to keep track of their module details efficiently.
 It helps you to centralize key module details, contacts and information while following your study progress.
 It is optimized for use via a Command Line Interface (CLI), while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, Cap 5 Buddy can help you manage your module details and information more efficiently than traditional GUI apps.
+If you can type fast, CAP5Buddy can help you manage your module details and information more efficiently than traditional GUI apps.